MerginMaps/docs/src/misc/write-docs/index.md

 # Write Documentation

 Thank you for your interest in helping out with writing [Mergin Maps Documentation](https://www.merginmaps.com/docs).
 The documentation framework is based on [VuePress](https://vuepress.vuejs.org/) and we welcome any contributions as <GitHubRepo id="MerginMaps/docs/pulls" desc="GitHub Pull Requests" />.
-If you are unsure how to contribute of what tasks are best to start with, join us on our [community chat](https://www.merginmaps.com/community/join) and ask in the `#dev` channel.
+If you are unsure how to contribute of what tasks are best to start with, join us on our [community chat](https://merginmaps.com/community/join) and ask in the `#dev` channel.
 We are happy to get you up to speed!

-The version of the documentation you see on [www.merginmaps.com/docs](https://www.merginmaps.com/docs) is the <GitHubRepo id="MerginMaps/docs/tags" desc="latest tagged release" /> on main branch.
-The latest commit on main branch can be seen on staging server [https://dev.merginmaps.com/docs](https://dev.merginmaps.com/docs).
+The version of the documentation you see on [Mergin Maps Documentation](https://www.merginmaps.com/docs) is the <GitHubRepo id="MerginMaps/docs/tags" desc="latest tagged release" /> on main branch.
+The latest commit on main branch can be seen on [Mergin Maps Staging Documentation](https://dev.merginmaps.com/docs).

 [[toc]]